Forcoa-NET/Non-symmetricDependency/README.md

 # Non-Symmetric Structural Dependency

-## Content
+This repository contains implementation of non-symmetric structural similarity between pairs of nodes, which we refer to as dependency.
+This dependency can be used, thanks to non-symmetry, to accurately describe the prominent nodes in the zones which are responsible for large zone overlaps and the reasons why overlaps occur.

+More background information and specific use case can be found in the original [article](https://appliednetsci.springeropen.com/articles/10.1007/s41109-019-0192-6).

-## Description
+## Algorithm

 This repository contains implementation of algorithm by following definition.

 ![Definition of Dependency](Description.PNG "Definition of Dependency")

-More background information can be found in this [article](https://appliednetsci.springeropen.com/articles/10.1007/s41109-019-0192-6).

 ## Contribution